Study of cosmogenic activation in $^{76}$Ge enriched germanium detectors during fabrication and transportation above ground: Summary

 \section{Summary}

 The background induced by cosmogenic activation of germanium above ground was simulated according to the scheduled fabrication and transportation processes for the $^{76}$Ge enriched HPGe detectors of the next generation CDEX experiment.
 The production rates of cosmogenic radionuclides in germanium were simulated with Geant4 and the CRY-1.7 library.
 The production rates of two typical cosmogenic radionuclides, $^{68}$Ge and $^{60}$Co, during detector fabrication were 13.45 and 1.23 kg$^{-1}$d$^{-1}$, respectively.
 Based on the simulated results, we assessed the background contribution from cosmogenic radionuclides for CDEX-300$\upsilon$ experiment with the SAGE code.
-The total background rate from cosmogenic radionuclides in germanium was 49.59 cpkty in the energy range of 2020$\thicksim$2060 keV for $0\upsilon\beta\beta$ search, which was dominated by the decay of $^{68}$Ge.
+The total background rate from cosmogenic radionuclides in germanium was simulated to be 49.59 cpkty in the energy range of 2020$\thicksim$2060 keV for $0\upsilon\beta\beta$ search after 1 yr cooling at CJPL, dominated by the decay of $^{68}$Ge.
 Additional neutron shielding and appropriate cooling time can further mitigate the background contribution from $^{68}$Ge.

 \acknowledgments

 This work was supported by the National Key Research and Development Program of China (Grants No. 2022YFA1604701) and the National Natural Science Foundation of China (Grants No. 12175112).